Donald B. Elliott: Career

 Elliott served in the United States Navy and remained in the Naval Reserve until 1971, retiring at the rank of Lt.
 Commander.

-Delegate Elliott has worked as a pharmacist in several capacities, including owning & operating two pharmacies in Carroll County, and remains a registered pharmacist.
+Delegate Elliott has worked as a pharmacist in several capacities, including owning & operating two pharmacies in Carroll County, and remained a registered pharmacist.

 During his time in the legislature, Elliott had concentrated his efforts on the Health & Government Operations Committee towards reforming Maryland's health insurance market.

 Delegate Elliott introduced legislation in the 2008 session centering on personal responsibility with regards to health insurance.
 This legislation encompassed one piece of the noted Massachusetts health care reform.
 The personal responsibility concept has been endorsed by former Massachusetts Governor Mitt Romney, and also former U.S. Speaker of the House Newt Gingrich.

 During the 2010 session of the Maryland General Assembly, he attempted to eliminate the requirement to have all vehicles in Maryland have front license plates.
-The Maryland Department of Legislative Services Estimated this would have saved the state over $500,000 the first year alone, with savings of over $750,000 in subsequent years.
+The Maryland Department of Legislative Services estimated this would have saved the state over $500,000 the first year alone, with savings of over $750,000 in subsequent years.

 Elliott officially retired from politics and the Maryland Legislature in January 2015.